opentensor/subtensor-api/subtensor-api/README.md

 `python3 -m subtensorapi [sync_and_save|blockAtReg_and_save] --endpoint_url ENDPOINT_URL`
 Specify filename to save to
 `python3 -m subtensorapi [sync_and_save|blockAtReg_and_save] --filename FILENAME.json`
-Specify blockhash to sync the chain at
-`python3 -m subtensorapi [sync_and_save|blockAtReg_and_save] --block_hash BLOCK_HASH`
+Specify blockhash to sync the chain at, default "latest" `python3 -m subtensorapi [sync_and_save|blockAtReg_and_save] --block_hash BLOCK_HASH`
 ### Sync And Save Metagraph
 Pulls the `neurons` storage map and saves it to a JSON file.